HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ### Level 1 DFD: First Level Diagram

-The Level 1 DFD breaks down the DataLix 2.0 system into its major subprocesses, showing the main functions and data flows.
+The Level 1 DFD breaks down the DataLix AI system into its major subprocesses, showing the main functions and data flows.

 ```mermaid
 flowchart TB